 Hemp has high levels of CBD and can legally contain only 0.3 percent THC.
 Marijuana contains up to 25 percent THC, which is the reason it is so intoxicating.
 In fact, it would take up to 12 CBD pre-rolls to produce the high caused by smoking marijuana.
 The dramatic difference in THC levels explains why marijuana is used mainly for recreation, while hemp flower is used for healing.
 Smoking pre-rolled CBD will make you feel relaxed but not “stoned.”

 How Pre-Rolled CBD Affects the Body

 Many people turn to pre-rolled CBD for a variety of uses.
-The psychoactive effects of CBD has made it in increasingly popular treatment for anxiety, depression and insomnia.
+The psychoactive effects of CBD has made it in increasingly popular use case for treating sleep related issues.
 Its effects on dopamine and anandamide levels appear to reduce cravings for cigarettes and even heroin.
-Medical evidence shows that CBD can also reduce epileptic seizures.
-It’s anti-inflammatory effects help treat high blood pressure and pain.
+Hemp’s anti-inflammatory effects may help with high blood pressure and pain.